+- A GitHub account.

-- A USB thumb drive with a minimum capacity of 4GB. - Internet access.
+- A USB thumb drive with a minimum capacity of 4GB.

+- Internet access.

 Learner Outcomes:

 While a major goal of this course is to provide a good start to the development of programming skills, the course is not solely about programming.
 Upon successful completion of the course students should have gained the following skills and proficiencies: